 Canny is a feedback tool that makes it easy for teams to understand what their customers are asking for.
-Usually, product managers use the feedback to make better product decisions.
+Commonly, product managers use feedback to make better product decisions.

 Keep track of what your accounts want

-Usually, the sales process isn’t smooth sailing.
-Your prospects will ask for specific functionality that your product doesn’t currently support.
+The sales process isn’t always smooth sailing.
+Your prospects will often ask for specific functionality that your product doesn’t currently support.

-From within Canny, you can easily pull up your accounts to see everything they’ve voted on.
+From within Canny, you can pull up your accounts to see everything they’ve voted on:

 “Documenting requests then fighting for them on behalf of the customer internally was a huge percentage of my time.
 Canny allows our customers to request features in their own words and sell the features for me.”